-The Government of the Northwest Territories is the land owner of much of the surface and subsurface of the proposed biosphere reserve, including the bed of Great Bear Lake and other waterbodies.
-Sahtu-owned lands (surface and sub-surface) make up much of the balance and are administered by the Déline Land Corporation.
-The balance is federal land, including some contaminated sites and most of Saoyú-?ehdacho National Historic Site.
+The Government of the Northwest Territories is the land owner of much of the surface and subsurface of the Sahtu Biosphere Reserve, including the bed of GBL and that of other waterbodies.
+Dél_lnę-owned lands (surface and sub-surface) make up much of the balance and are administered by the Dél_lnę Land Corporation, to be replaced by the Dél_lnę Got'ine Government in 2016.
+The remainder is federal land including some contaminated sites under the administration of Aboriginal Affairs and Northern Development Canada and Saoyú-?ehdacho National Historic Site, which is under the administration and control of Parks Canada.

-The Sahtu Land Use Plan sets out the zoning matrix for the proposed biosphere reserve including Conservation Zones and Special Management Zones.
+The Sahtu Land Use Plan sets out the zoning matrix for the Sahtu Biosphere Reserve including Conservation Zones and Special Management Zones.

-If developments are proposed for a given area within the proposed biosphere reserve, The Sahtu Land Use Planning Board must determine conformity with the Plan.
+If developments are proposed for a given area within the proposed biosphere reserve, The Sahtu Land Use Planning Board must determine conformity with the Land Use Plan.
 If the proposed development conforms or an exception to the Plan is made, the proposal is screened by the Sahtu Land and Water Board, reviewed for its environmental effects (by the Mackenzie Valley Environmental Impact Review Board) if required, and if acceptable, subject to regulatory terms and conditions set by the Sahtu Land and Water Board.
 Inspections are conducted by federal and territorial land use, water use, and fisheries inspectors.

-Agencies with a mandate relevant to the creation and management of the Great Bear lake biosphere reserve include:
+Agencies with a mandate relevant to the creation and management of the Sahtu Biosphere Reserve include:

-- In the Sahtu, the Déline Renewable Resources Council, Déline Band Council, Déline Land Corporation, Sahtu Renewable Resources Board, Sahtu Land and Water Board, and Sahtu Secretariat Inc. - In the NWT, the Mackenzie Valley Land and Water Board, the Mackenzie Valley Environmental Impact Review Board, and the GNWT Department of Environment and Natural Resources. - At the federal level, the departments of Aboriginal Affairs and Northern Development Canada, Fisheries and Oceans Canada and Environment Canada.
+- In the Sahtu, the Dél_ine Renewable Resources Council, Dél_ine Band Council, Dél_ine Land Corporation, Dél_ine Charter Community, Dél_ine Got'ine Government, Sahtu Renewable Resources Board, Sahtu Land and Water Board, and Sahtu Secretariat Inc. - In the NWT, the Sahtu Land and Water Board, Mackenzie Valley Land and Water Board, Mackenzie Valley Environmental Impact Review Board, and GNWT Department of Environment and Natural Resources. - At the federal level, the departments of Aboriginal Affairs and Northern Development Canada, Fisheries and Oceans Canada and Parks Canada.